psecio/parse/README.md

 ### Listing the checks

-You can also get a listing of the current checks being done with the `info` command:
+You can also get a listing of the current checks being done with the `rules` command:

-    psecio-parse info
+    psecio-parse rules

 The Checks